FAQ

 An appointment with an academic adviser will help you get all the answers you need.

-There is a certain level of proficiency in the English language in order to compete in the program.
-Regarding French, if you have graduated from high school in Quebec there are no requirements.
-However if you an out of province applicant, there will be a French proficiency test given by the OQLF in order to be eligible to work in the province of Quebec.
+If you completed high school outside of Quebec, there will be a French proficiency test given by the OQLF in order to be eligible to work in the province of Quebec.

 Students who already have a D.E.C. find it difficult to work more than 10 hrs. per week.